 The RESOURCES page highlights books, articles, audio and video related to the research of playful places and sociality over time.
 I hope to point out resources that might be a bit academic in nature, and hence overlooked, but still accessible, interesting and fun for a general audience.
-A capsule review is provided for each resource, and I hope to provide a new review every couple weeks.
+A capsule review is provided for each resource.
 Hope this is useful for you!

 First published in 1989, sociologist Ray Oldenburg's "The Great Good Place" conceptualized the ongoing need in people's lives for a third place.
 That is a place that is neither home (first place), nor work (second place), but a third location of community and sociability.
 Oldenburg primarily identifies pubs and cafes as third places where good conversation with members of the community uplift spirits as a domino effect into people's first and second places.
 Oldenburg identifies 17 characteristics of a third place, which makes for a difficult test if an establishment would like to be considered a third place.
 Oldenburg also has a somewhat glorified view of third places in the past (pre-World War II) that excluded women, children, and people of different races and/or ethnicities.
 I started my research thinking Disneyland could be a kind of third place, but soon realized the huge scope of Disneyland, which attracts an average of 40,000 to 50,000 guests per day, mitigated against the kind of cozy third place that Oldenburg had in mind.